National Minority Health Month

 - The Compendium of Federal Datasets Addressing Health Disparities (PDF | 4 MB) is a free resource of publicly available data relevant to research and programs aiming to reduce health disparities by exploring the relationship between socioeconomic factors and the social determinants of health.
 The Compendium, an initiative of the Interdepartmental Health Equity Collaborative (IHEC), includes data and data-related resources from various federal agencies within the U.S. Department of Health and Human Services (HHS).

-- The HHS published final standards for data collection on race, ethnicity, sex, primary language, and disability status for all national population health surveys, as required by Section 4302 of the Affordable Care Act.
+- The Implementation Guidance On Data Collection Standards For Race, Ethnicity, Sex, Primary Language, And Disability Status (U.S. Department Of Health And Human Services [HHS]) is guidance on implementation of the published final standards for data collection on race, ethnicity, sex, primary language, and disability status for all national population health surveys, as required by Section 4302 of the Affordable Care Act.

 Outreach and Enrollment of Diverse Populations

 - A Roadmap to Behavioral Health: A Guide to Using Mental Health and Substance Use Disorder Services (Centers for Medicare and Medicaid Services [CMS] and SAMHSA) (PDF | 833 KB) is a companion guide to the CMS Roadmap to Better Care and a Healthier You.
 This joint SAMHSA and CMS guide provides instruction on how to use mental health and substance use disorder services and is available in English and Spanish.

 Recordings of webinars on outreach and enrollment of diverse populations: